ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Sleet and freezing rain before 11am, then freezing rain and a slight chance of sleet between 11am and 3pm, then freezing rain
+         <h3>Today</h3>Freezing rain and a slight chance of sleet before 3pm, then freezing rain and a slight chance of sleet and a slight chance
-         and a slight chance of sleet and a slight chance of thunderstorms between 3pm and 4pm, then freezing rain and showers and thunderstorms between 4pm and 5pm, then freezing rain likely and a slight chance of sleet and a slight chance of thunderstorms.
+         of thunderstorms between 3pm and 4pm, then freezing rain and showers and thunderstorms between 4pm and 5pm, then freezing rain likely and a slight chance of sleet and a slight chance of thunderstorms.
 Cloudy, with a high near 32.
-East northeast wind 14 to 17 mph, with gusts as high as 29 mph.
+East northeast wind 12 to 16 mph, with gusts as high as 25 mph.
 Chance of precipitation is 100%.
 New snow accumulation of less than one inch possible.
 New ice accumulation of less than half an inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Freezing rain likely and a slight chance of thunderstorms before 11pm, then snow and freezing rain.
 Cloudy.
 Low around 22,
          with temperatures rising to around 24 overnight.
-North northeast wind 12 to 17 mph, with gusts as high as 32 mph.
-Chance of precipitation is 90%.
+North northeast wind 12 to 16 mph, with gusts as high as 30 mph.
+Chance of precipitation is 80%.
 New snow accumulation of around one inch possible.
 Little or no ice accumulation expected.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday</h3>A chance of snow before 9am.
 Cloudy, with a high near 26.
-North northwest wind 13 to 18 mph, with gusts as high as 32 mph.
+North northwest wind 13 to 16 mph, with gusts as high as 30 mph.
          Chance of precipitation is 50%.
 New snow accumulation of less than one inch possible.<br></div>
    </p>
    <p>